Mahāsaṅghika Vinaya

 When I’m obsessed with sexual desire, I don’t know if I’m dead or alive.

 At that, the gods said: “You’re the most lustful, and we’ll give her to you.”
 The Buddha told the bhikkhunīs: “The five gods at that time are the five Licchavis now.”
-The bhikkhunīs asked the Buddha: “What karma did that bhikkhunī have to become as graceful as this, to be born in the household of a great family, to go forth out of faith, and to realize awakening without taints?”
+The bhikkhunīs asked the Buddha: “What karma did that bhikkhunī have to become as attractive as this, to be born in the household of a great family, to go forth out of faith, and to realize awakening without taints?”
 The Buddha told the bhikkhunīs: “In the past, there was a city called Vārāṇasī, and there was a householder who had just recently married his wife.
 She always had a hairdresser who offered food and drinks.
 Then a solitary Buddha called Ṡuṇṭhīka came to their door on almsround.
 When the wife saw that he wasn’t particularly good-looking, she didn’t feel respect in her mind.
 She also didn’t offer food, and left without speaking.
 When the hairdresser saw him, she said to the new wife: “You could offer food.”
 She answered: “He looks ugly, not good.
 I can’t offer anything.”
 (The hairdresser) then said: “Please give me my share of food.
 I wish to offer.”
 The wife answered: “As you wish.
 But you might as well throw it away into water.”
 The other woman got her food, and offered it to the solitary Buddha.
 When he had received the food, he rose up into the air, and left.
-When she saw him flying up, her mind was greatly elated, and she made this vow: “In a next existence, may I be born in the household of a great family, with a graceful body, see a Buddha, hear his dhamma, and attain the ending of the taints.”
+When she saw him flying up, her mind was greatly elated, and she made this vow: “In a next existence, may I be born in the household of a great family, with an attractive body, see a Buddha, hear his dhamma, and attain the ending of the taints.”
 When that life was over, she was born in a heaven among 100.000 other goddesses.
 She had five things in the most superior way: Long life, beautiful appearance, strength, fame, and eloquence.
 When that life in heaven was over, she was born in Vārāṇasī into a brahmin household.
 At that time, it happened that Kassapa Buddha had appeared in the world.
 Her parents had gone out sightseeing, and the woman was at home.
 Kassapa Buddha entered the city on almsround in sequence, and reached that house.
 Because of the merit she had planted in the past life, she was overjoyed when she saw him.
 She offered that World-honored One a cleanly washed copper bowl abundantly filled with all kinds of good food, as well as a silk robe.
 The she spoke this verse:

 Today I offered food and a robe, the most splendid of all offerings,